dynamicguy/mw-docs/docs/api-reference.md

 <td valign="top">[<a href="#id">ID</a>]</td>
 <td>

 Filter products by collections.
-DEPRECATED: Will be removed in MajorityWorld 2.10, use the `filter` field instead.
+DEPRECATED: Will be removed in DrikGallery 2.10, use the `filter` field instead.

 </td>
 </tr>